remblock/REMChain-Mainnet-Setup/README.md

 remcli version client
 ```

-> This command line is used for obtaining the current client version.
+> This command line is used for retrieving the current client version.

 ```
 tail -n 1 remnode.log